 In most states, it’s legal for family to transport the body.
 Even renting a van might be considerably less expensive than airfare, and such a journey can have some therapeutic value.
-Only three states (Alabama, Alaska, and New Jersey) require embalming when crossing state lines (and California, if public transport is used), although it’s possible an exception would be made if the family were transporting the body.
+Only Alabama, Arkansas and New Jersey require embalming when crossing state lines (several others require it if public transportation is used), but it’s possible an exception would be made if the family were transporting the body.
 If you plan to transport a body yourself, please call the FCA office for advice.

 • Buying a casket

 If there is a need to have viewing or a funeral service in the state where death occurred, you’ll want a casket before the body is shipped to the other location.
 If not, purchase your casket from the receiving funeral director or from a third party vendor.
 In selecting a casket, specifically avoid a “sealer.”
 An affordable casket would be a 20-gauge “non-protective” steel casket or a cloth-covered wood or fiberboard one.

 • Making cemetery arrangements

 Cemetery charges and any funeral services will be extra.
 After getting a price for Receiving Remains from the funeral home in the state where the burial will occur, ask the cost of a Graveside Service (usually about $150 to $350) if relatives and friends will want to be in attendance.

 It is also a good idea to call the cemetery directly to check on prices for opening and closing the grave and whether or not the cemetery sells the grave liner or vault it will probably require.
 It may cost less through the cemetery, but not always.
 There is no advantage in purchasing an expensive or sealed vault.